emma darlow stearn

 Call: 2023

 Emma regularly acts in sensitive and/or high-profile cases.
-She is skilled at negotiating favourable settlements and has settled for a 7-figure sum as sole counsel.
+She is skilled at negotiating favourable settlements and has settled for up to seven figures as sole counsel.

 Emma has particular expertise in whistleblowing law and previously worked as a senior legal adviser for whistleblowing charity Protect.
 She is an avid legal commentator and editor of the Human Rights Act 1998 chapter for Bullen & Leake.

-Emma won Lawworks’ Pro Bono Connect Award 2024 and was shortlisted for Advocate’s Young Pro Bono Barrister of the Year Award 2025.
+Emma won Lawworks’ Pro Bono Connect Award 2024, was shortlisted for Advocate’s Young Pro Bono Barrister of the Year Award 2025 and was nominated for Advocate’s Young Pro Bono Barrister of the Year Award 2026.

 Recent appellate cases include:

-• Mrs Adele Perkins v Marston (Holdings) Ltd [2025] EAT 170 (sole counsel against a led team) – successfully represented the Claimant/Appellant in a 2-day appeal and cross appeal.
+Mrs Adele Perkins v Marston (Holdings) Ltd [2025] EAT 170; [2026] IRLR 182 (sole counsel against a led team) – successfully represented the Claimant/Appellant in a 2-day appeal and cross appeal.
 The issue of whether two of the Respondent's three material factors were potentially indirectly discriminatory has been remitted to a fresh tribunal, alongside justification.
 The EAT clarified the correct approach to the material factor defence under s.69 of the Equality Act 2010, with a particular focus on establishing potential indirect discrimination under s.69(2).

-• Mr Charlie Forrest v Amazon Web Services EMEA SARL UK Branch [2025] EAT 81 (led by Olivia-Faith Dobbie) – successfully represented the Claimant/Appellant (assistance with drafting skeleton only) in his appeal against strike out of his claims.
+Mr Charlie Forrest v Amazon Web Services EMEA SARL UK Branch [2025] EAT 81; [2025] IRLR 656 (led by Olivia-Faith Dobbie) – successfully represented the Claimant/Appellant (assistance with drafting skeleton only) in his appeal against strike out of his claims.
 Authority that it is an error of law not to consider whether a fair trial is possible when deciding whether to strike out a claim for non-compliance with a case management order §36; further, strike out in such circumstances will rarely be appropriate without “at least trying the effect of an unless order” (§34 / §42).
 Press coverage: Employment Law UK

 Employment Tribunals

-• Represented the claimant in a remitted 4-day hearing (MacLennan v BPS) on employment status – co-drafted the skeleton argument and made oral submissions on Article 14 ECHR issues, including “analogous situation”.
+Represented the Claimant in a remitted 4-day hearing (MacLennan v BPS) on employment status and the application of Article 14 ECHR, led by Chris Milsom.

 Civil courts / commercial

-• Drafted letters of response to claims including breaches of restrictive covenants (non-compete, non-team move, non-employ and non-solicit clauses) and goods and services’ direct discrimination and harassment.
+Drafted pre-action correspondence for claims of breaches of restrictive covenants (non-compete, non-team move, non-employ and non-solicit clauses), breach of contract, and goods and services’ discrimination and harassment.

-• Advised on merits and/or quantum for claims including goods and services’ direct discrimination and harassment; conversion; action for money had and received; action for debt; action for knowing receipt; constructive trust (transfer of property) and restitution for unjust enrichment.
+Advised on merits and/or quantum for claims of conversion, action for money had and received, action for debt, action for knowing receipt, constructive trust (transfer of property) and restitution for unjust enrichment.

 During her legal studies, Emma volunteered for the Free Representation Unit and Hackney Migrant Centre.
 She also collaborated with Protect and Can’t Buy My Silence UK to produce films making the law on whistleblowing and NDAs more accessible.